 - The careless or wrongful action was from the at-fault party

 - There were losses/damages sustained by close family members of the victim after the incident

 In the state of New York, there are many damages that one can claim for in wrongful death cases that can’t be recovered through worker’s compensation.
 These damages could include:

 - Loss of financial support

 - Suffering and pain

-If a loved one was taken from you as a result of a construction-related accident, then the best course of action is to talk to a well-reputed wrongful death attorney in Manhattan before you accept any settlement offers.
+If a loved one was taken from you as a result of a construction-related accident or other industrial accident, then the best course of action is to talk to a well-reputed wrongful death attorney in Manhattan before you accept any settlement offers.
 Call Cellino Law and get to work with an experienced team of attorneys who will help you get the settlement figure you deserve.